TrainAsONE/trainasone-connectiq/README.md

 - Copy manifest-downloadcapable.xml to manifest.xml, run App Export Wizard, upload generated .iq as TrainAsONE
 - Copy manifest-allwatches.xml to manifest.xml, run App Export Wizard, save generated .iq as TrainAsONE-lite

+Note: SDK 2.4.4 has broken calling workout intents, so the app can download, but not run workouts